K. S. Sabarinadhan

-K. S. Sabarinadhan (born 5 September 1983) is an Indian politician who belongs to the Indian National Congress.
+K. S. Sabarinadhan (born 5 September 1983) is an Indian lawyer, engineer and politician who belongs to the Indian National Congress.
 He represented Aruvikkara constituency in the Kerala Legislative Assembly from 2015 to 2021.

 Early life and education

 Sabarinadhan was born to former minister and speaker G. Karthikeyan and M. T. Sulekha in Thiruvananthapuram on 5 September 1983.

 Sabarinadhan did his schooling at Loyola School, Thiruvananthapuram.
 He graduated in Electrical Engineering from College of Engineering, Trivandrum in 2005.
 Thereafter he worked for a brief period in IT sector at Mindtree, Bangalore.
 He completed his MBA from Management Development Institute, Gurgaon in 2008.
 After that, he worked with the Tata Group in Mumbai for several years, eventually spending a few years working with the Tata Trusts in the areas of healthcare and nutrition.

 Personal life

 Sabarinadhan is married to Divya S. Iyer, a civil service officer, thus becoming the first MLA–IAS couple in Kerala.
 The couple have a son.